-The cultural collection includes: archeological materials systematically excavated from within the park’s boundaries including ammunition (cartridges and bullets), soldier’s equipment, horse bones, and horse-related equipment, while the majority of these objects were systematically collected, some are the result of opportunistic collecting by park staff and visitors; ethnology collection of textiles, personal effects and tools; and historic items of the Indian Wars era including military uniforms, personal accoutrements, and weapons.
+The cultural collection includes: archeological materials excavated from within the park’s boundaries including ammunition (cartridges and bullets), soldier’s equipment, horse bones, and horse-related equipment.
+While the majority of these objects were systematically collected, some are the result of opportunistic collecting by park staff and visitors, ethnological collection of textiles, personal effects and tools, and historic items of the Indian Wars era including military uniforms, personal accoutrements, and weapons.

 This includes a large archival collection (160,745 items) of historic photographs, administrative records, oral histories, manuscripts, correspondence, artwork, maps, and resource management records.

 A relatively small natural history collection includes a herbarium collected by Little Bighorn College students in 1996-97, fish collected from the Little Bighorn River in 2002 by Montana State University, a small mammal collection and dendro core tree samples collected as part of a Riparian Demography project.

-For a more in-depth understanding and insight of the management of the Museum Collections and archives you can request to read the park’s Scope of Collection Statement (SOCS).
+For a more in-depth understanding and insight of the management of the Museum Collections and archives you can request to read the park’s Scope of Collection Statement (SOCS.)
 The SOCS is the basic curatorial planning document that serves to guide the present and future acquisition and preservation of museum objects, specimens, associated records, and archival and manuscript collections.
 Collections contribute directly to the understanding and interpretation of the park’s purpose, themes and resources.
 Another purpose of this SOCS is to prevent arbitrary, unnecessary, and excessive growth of the museum collection.
 The development of the museum collection should proceed in close coordination with the park’s curatorial, resource management, and interpretive staff, and with the specialists in central offices, using the guidance of this and other planning documents.

 In 2011, the museum collections and archives which had been stored in the basement of the existing visitor center, were temporarily moved to the Western Archeological Conservation Center in Tucson, Arizona.
 The relocation of museum equipment and the purchase of additional equipment (shelves, cabinets, and racks) and supplies allow the collections to be properly stored.